pohly/syncevolution/README.rst

 sync config
-  A sync configuration defines how to access a peer: the protocol which is to be used, how to find the peer, credentials, etc. Peers might support more than one protocol, in which case multiple sync configs have to be created.
+  A sync configuration defines how to access a peer: the protocol which is to be used, how to find the peer, credentials, etc.

   Sync configs can be used to initiate a sync (like contacting a SyncML server) or to handle an incoming sync request (when acting as SyncML server which is contacted by the peer).

+  If the peer supports SyncML as sync protocol, a sync only uses one sync config on the SyncEvolution side.
+If the peer supports data access via some other protocols, then SyncEvolution can make that data available via SyncML and run a sync where SyncML is used internally.
+Such a sync involves two sync configs, see `originating config`_ and `target config`_.

+  Which data gets synchronized is configured in the source configs used by the sync config.

+data source (or just "source")
+  A name for something that provides access to data.
+Primarily used for the combination of SyncEvolution backend (see below) and database settings.
+  A data source provides read/write access to a database, which is a prerequisite for syncing the database.

 source config
-  Each data source corresponds to a local database.
-A source config defines how to access that database, like a sync config does for peers.
-This information about a local database is independent of the peers that the database might be synchronized with.
+  A source config records the information required for accessing a data source.
+This information about a database is independent of the peers that the database might be synchronized with.

+  Some additional information about a source depends on the sync config using the source and thus can be set differently for each of them (also called "per-peer" or "unshared").
+For example, the pairing between sources can be set with the ``uri`` property if the name of the sources are different.

-  Sync configs use these shared source configs and add additional, per-peer settings to each of them that define how that local database maps to a remote database in the peer.
-By default a source config is inactive inside a sync config and thus ignored.
-It must be activated by setting the unshared `sync` property to something other than `none` (aka `disabled`).
+  By default a source config is inactive inside a sync config and thus ignored during a sync.
+It must be activated by setting the per-peer ``sync`` property (more on properties below) to something other than ``none`` (aka ``disabled``).
+This can be used to configure a sync with a peer which cannot or is not allowed to sync all sources.

-  In SyncEvolution's predefined configuration templates, the following names for sources are used.
-Different names can be chosen for sources that are defined manually.

-  * addressbook: a list of contacts
-  * calendar: calendar *events*
-  * memo: plain text notes
-  * todo: task list
-  * calendar+todo: a virtual source combining one local "calendar" and one "todo" source (required for synchronizing with some phones)

-backend
-  Access to databases is provided by SyncEvolution backends.
-It does not matter where that data is stored.
-Some backends provide access to data outside of the host itself (`CalDAV and CardDAV`_, ActiveSync).
+context
+  Sync and source configs are defined inside one or more configuration contexts.
+There is always a ``@default`` context that gets used if nothing else is specified.

+  A sync config can use all sources defined in the same context.

+  Typically each context represents a certain set of related sources.
+For example, normally the ``@default`` context is used for local databases.
+Data sources related to a certain peer can be defined in a context ``@peer-name`` named after that peer.

-configuration property
+configuration properties
+  SyncEvolution uses key/value pairs to store configuration options.
+  A configuration is a set of unique keys and their values that together describe a certain object.

+  These sets of properties are addressed via the main config name (a sync config name with or without an explicit context, or just the context name) and optionally the source name (if the properties are for a specific source).

+  Sync properties are set for sync configs, independently of a particular source.
+Properties that cannot be set without naming a source are source properties.
+This includes the intersection of properties that belong both to a source and a sync config.

-  Sync and source configs contain configuration properties.
-Each property is a name/value pair.
-Sync properties are used in sync configs, source properties in source configs.
-The names were chosen so that they are unique, i.e., no sync property has the same name as a source property.
+  The property names were chosen so that they are unique, i.e., no sync property has the same name as a source property.
+For historic reasons, internally these properties are treated as two different sets and there are two different command line options to query the list of sync resp. source properties.

+  Some configuration properties are shared between configurations automatically.
+This sharing is hard-coded and cannot be configured.
+  It has the advantage that certain settings only need to be set once and/or can be changed for several different configs at once.

   A property can be *unshared* (has separate values for each peer, therefore sometimes also called *per-peer*; for example the `uri` property which